auth0-samples/auth0-acul-samples/README.md

 **Development Guidelines:**

-- Follow the existing code patterns in `react-js/src/screens/`
+- Follow the existing code patterns in `react-js/src/screens/` or `react/src/screens/`
 - Use TypeScript for type safety
 - Follow the Auth0 design system principles
 - Include tests for new functionality
+- Use `npm run dev` to start the development server with context inspector

 <a id="documentation"></a>